AdobeDocs/experience-manager-65.en/help/sites-deploying/replication.md

 >[!NOTE]
 >
->Setting such permissions will not affect users replicating content (e.g. from the Websites console or sidekick option).
+>Setting such permissions will not affect users replicating content (for example, from the Websites console or sidekick option).
 The replication framework does not use the "user session" of the current user to access replication agents when replicating pages.

 ### Configuring your Replication Agents from CRXDE Lite {#configuring-your-replication-agents-from-crxde-lite}